callbinuvarghese/react-flask-app-py/README.md

 A Flask based API backend was added in the *api* directory.

-Read the [tutorial](https://blog.miguelgrinberg.com/post/how-to-create-a-react--flask-project) on how to create Flask + React combined projects.
+Read the miguelgrinberg  [tutorial](https://blog.miguelgrinberg.com/post/how-to-create-a-react--flask-project) on how to create Flask + React combined projects.